wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 only
 ^^^^

-This specifies to read only ASCII, UTF-8 files.
+This specifies to read only ASCII or UTF-8 files.

 If this is set to **text** and the file is, for example, a binary file, it will be discarted.